damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

     - Type of operation
     - Tools description
     - Process parameters of each machining operation ( refer to template of manufacturing sequences below)
-       - Process parameters of 3D printinh
+       - Process parameters of 3D printing
        - Process parameters of Laser cutting
        - Process parameters of CNC machine such as Lathe, Milling , etc.
        - Process parameters of welding